Stephen C. Johnson

-Stephen Curtis Johnson (b.
-1944; known as Steve Johnson) is a computer scientist who worked at Bell Labs and AT&T for nearly 20 years.
+Stephen Curtis Johnson (born 1944) is a computer scientist who worked at Bell Labs and AT&T for nearly 20 years.
 He is best known for Yacc, Lint, spell, and the Portable C Compiler, which contributed to the spread of Unix and C. He has also contributed to fields as diverse as computer music, psychometrics and VLSI design.

 Life and education

 Johnson's passion for computing started at age five, when his grandfather took him along to his work at the Bureau of Standards.
 The computer he saw ("the size of a small house") made a strong impression on him, and he decided he "wanted to work with computers, and never looked back after".

 There were no computer science classes in college, so he studied mathematics, in which he eventually earned a PhD.

 Career

 Bell Labs and AT&T

 Johnson joined Bell Labs and AT&T in the 1960s and worked on Unix tools for nearly 20 years, alongside computer scientists like Jeffrey Ullman, Dennis Ritchie and Alfred Aho.
 He was best known for writing Yacc, Lint, and the Portable C Compiler.

 In the mid-1970s, Johnson and Bell colleague Dennis Ritchie co-authored the first AT&T Unix port.
 They also "demonstrated that Unix was portable", which Ritchie considers the spark that led to Unix becoming widespread.
 In the mid-1980s, he served as the head of the UNIX Languages Department (UNIX System V).

 Johnson developed Yacc in the early '70s because he wanted to insert an exclusive or operator into Ritchie's B language compiler.
 Bell Labs colleague Alfred Aho suggested he look at Donald Knuth's work on LR parsing, which served as the basis for Yacc.
 In a 2008 interview, Johnson reflected that "the contribution Yacc made to the spread of Unix and C is what I'm proudest of".
 Lint was developed in 1978 while Johnson was debugging the Yacc grammar he was writing for C and struggling with portability issues stemming from porting Unix to a 32-bit machine.